google-site-verification=0uHVN5y70bc4BzMqukO0edle5UOOyJ8Z4WXIDdZQ53s

 top of page

 Niacinamide is one of the most talked-about skincare ingredients for acne-prone and sensitive skin.
 Many parents come across it when searching for gentle ways to support teenage breakouts.
+With so much online advice, it is fair to ask:

 • Is niacinamide safe for teens?

-• Does it actually help acne?
+• Does it actually help breakouts?

 • Can it make skin worse?